abdirahmanburyar/FAYO/services/README.md

 ## Architecture Notes

 - **Database**: Each service has its own database schema
-- **Communication**: HTTP for sync, Kafka for async events, RabbitMQ for queues
+- **Communication**: HTTP for sync, RabbitMQ for async events and queues
 - **Authentication**: JWT for all clients
 - **Caching**: Redis for session and OTP storage
 - **Monitoring**: Health checks implemented